Blog Layout

 Your NetSuite ERP is an important tool that can take your business to new heights—making it way too valuable to risk.
 Therefore, it’s essential to license at least one NetSuite Sandbox when you purchase your ERP to have a safe environment for developing and testing integrations and customizations.

-This production account copy is affordably priced, and NetSuite offers account type options so you can find the environment you need.
-A NetSuite Sandbox also allows you to refresh on-demand, so your environment stays as current as necessary without jeopardizing in-development customizations.
+This production account copy is affordable, and NetSuite offers account type options to find the environment you need.
+A NetSuite Sandbox also allows you to refresh on demand, so your environment stays as current as necessary without jeopardizing in-development customizations.

 This makes a sandbox the perfect companion to your ERP—a place to tweak and adjust the system to meet your changing needs.
 That’s why we urge you to never operate NetSuite without it.
-Otherwise, you could disrupt your company’s operation whenever you adjust the system.
+Otherwise, you could disrupt your company’s operation when adjusting the system.

 Stop fighting a software system that's working against you.
 Instead, enjoy the benefits of an ERP that knits your operations together seamlessly and provides the data and analysis you need to trounce your competition.